dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/forms/how-to-position-and-resize.md

 End Sub
 ```

-If the `Location` isn't set, the form's default position is based on what the `StartPosition` was set to at design-time.
+If the `Location` isn't set, the form's default position is based on what the `StartPosition` property was set to at design-time.

 ## See also